Pistonight/botw-item-assets/README.md

 React components for item images in BOTW, for use with my BOTW projects such as the IST simulator.

-**NOTE: This repo does not contain any data files or assets from the game**
+**NOTE: This repo does not contain any data files or assets from the game.
+The MIT License only applies to files in this repo**

 ## Usage